Vidvox/isf-docs/quickstart/index.md

 The [ISF JSON Reference](https://vidvox.github.io/isf/ref/json) contains a detailed listing of the various supported input types and attributes which includes conventions for passing in both scalar types like `float` and `bool`, vector types like `vec2` (for points) and `vec4` (for colors), and special types like image and audio data.

+Further discussion and examples can be found in the [ISF Primer chapter on the anatomy of an ISF composition](http://vidvox.github.io/isf/primer/2).

 ## Making Image Effect Filters

 Part of the ISF specification is a convention for declaring compositions as effects filters which are meant to process incoming image data.
 This is accomplished by including an input with the `TYPE` set to "image" and setting the `NAME` to "inputImage".